AEADataEditor/aeadataeditor.github.io/_guidance/creating-separate-data-deposits.md

 - a clean, usable version of otherwise complex, costly, or messy data
 - a usable version of historically available, but not digitized data

-## Creating and using a separate data deposit
+## What you should do: Creating and using a separate data deposit

 1. Create a separate (new) deposit at one of the trusted repositories.
 This is separate from your article's replication package.
 We'll call this the "DATA deposit."
     - See for example [a tutorial by the Harvard Astrophysics Library for Zenodo](https://library.cfa.harvard.edu/data-archiving-and-sharing)